HORTICULTURE

 Growing method

-Each greenhouse has a controller that controls heat, humidity, carbon monoxide and lighting.
+Each greenhouse has a controller that controls heat, humidity, carbon dioxide and lighting.
 The controller links to the fertilizer mixer, which irrigates based on precise guidelines.
 A weather station on the roof gives information on wind strength, wind direction, temperature and light.
 When the sun shows up and the inlet reaches a certain level, the lights go out – and then light up again when necessary.
 All this is connected to the mother computer, which is connected to the Internet.
-The Friðheimar can thus access the Internet wherever they are in the world, monitor the situation, change the values and control the watering.
+Friðheimar can thus access the Internet wherever they are in the world, monitor the situation, change the values and control the watering.

 The farmers at Friðheimar